-Any development on land seaward of the Immediate Hazard Line referred to on Figure 1.
+Any development on land seaward of the Immediate Hazard Line referred to on Figures 1.1 to 1.26 inclusive.

-3.1.2 Residential, Commercial, Retail and Industrial Development
+3.1.2 Residential, Commercial, Retail, Tourism and Industrial Development

 - Council will not permit new buildings to be constructed on land within the Immediate Hazard Zone. - Existing buildings which have been identified as being within the Immediate Hazard Zone will not be permitted to carry out major investments in renovations except as permitted below in 3.1.3.
-Planned retreat of the buildings is recommended. - A development that would require additional permanent built structures or seaward extensions to existing built structures will not be permitted. - Development will not be permissible if it will result in people permanently living or working within the Immediate Hazard Zone unless that work is undertaken on a short-term or intermittent basis. - Where a site has existing buildings or structures seaward of the Immediate Hazard Line and the property is the subject of a development application, Council may seek to have those structures removed, as a part of the development or redevelopment of the site. - Any permissible development will be subject to a Coastal Risk Management Report.
+Planned retreat of the building is recommended. - A development that would require additional permanent built structures or extensions to existing built structures will not be permitted. - Development will not be permissible if it will result in people permanently living or working within the Immediate Hazard Zone unless that work is undertaken on a short-term or intermittent basis. - Where a site has existing buildings or structures seaward of the Immediate Hazard Line and the property is the subject of a development application, Council may seek to have those structures removed, as a part of the development or redevelopment of the site. - Any permissible development will be subject to a Coastal Risk Management Report.

-3.1.3 Additions, Renovations, Alterations and Maintenance
+3.1.3 Renovations, Alterations and Maintenance

-- Additions or alterations to existing buildings must be limited to minor works only, and must be capable of swift removal or demolition if coastline hazards threaten the development. - Any alteration, extension or re-building of a building shall be restricted to the following: - a. where the gross floor area of the existing building is less than 100 m extensions that will make the gross floor area no greater than 100 m; or - b. where the gross floor area of the existing building is 100 m or more 10% of the gross floor area of the existing building at the date of commencement of this DCP. - Renovations will be considered provided that they do not increase the risk to property or buildings or increase the level of coastline hazard to the subject land or any other land. - Maintenance of buildings is permitted, provided that the maintenance work carried out does not change the nature of the structural element being maintained.
+- Alterations to existing buildings must be limited to minor works only, and must be capable of swift removal or demolition if coastline hazards threaten the development.
+No additions will be permitted. - Renovations will be considered provided that they do not increase the risk to property or buildings or increase the level of coastline hazard to the subject land or any other land. - Maintenance of buildings is permitted, provided that the maintenance work carried out does not change the nature of the structural element being maintained.